‘General Hospital’ Spoilers For Next 2 Weeks: Valentin Wants Ava To Clear His Name? Griffin To The Rescue

 General Hospital spoilers hint Maxie (Kirsten Storms) will uncover the secret behind Man Landers.
 Nathan will find himself consoling Nurse Amy (Risa Dorken).
 Since Maxie would be partly to blame if the secret is discovered, it wouldn’t be surprising if Nathan feels responsible too.

 As for Valentin, the man will continue to be one step ahead of everyone.
-General Hospital spoilers also suggest Anna will pressure Finn.
+General Hospital spoilers also suggest that Anna will pressure Finn.
 Kristina will also wonder if she can continue the ruse with Valerie, and Josslyn will find herself on the hot seat.
-Michael will turn a deaf ear on her Carly’s warnings.
+Michael will turn a deaf ear on Carly’s warnings.
 Instead, he will make a big decision which will leave Nelle feeling wary.

 General Hospital spoilers tease more happenings in Port Charles as the mystery deepens, and more characters enter the canvas.